-The focus on fictionality becomes essential in the attempt to playfully order the (seemingly) random, the accidental, and attach some significance to it or ironically ignore it; even if sometimes, and only for a while, the illusion of reference to the real world is maintained, the reader is permanently 'brutalised' with passages that violate the code of realism.
+The focus on fictionality becomes essential in the attempt to playfully order the (seemingly) random, the accidental, attach some significance to it or ironically ignore it.
+Even if sometimes and only for a while the illusion of reference to the real world is maintained, the reader is permanently "brutalised" with passages that violate the code of realism.
 Lodge mentions in this respect Joseph Heller's novel Good as Gold (1979), where one of the numbered chapters begins like this:

 Once again Gold found himself preparing to lunch with someone [...] and the thought arose that he was spending an awful lot of time in this book eating and talking. [...]
-Certainly he would soon meet a schoolteacher with four children with whom he would fall madly in love, and I would shortly hold out to him the tantalising promise of becoming the country's first Jewish Secretary of State, a promise I did not intend to keep (Heller in Lodge, 1992: 42).
+Certainly he would soon meet a schoolteacher with four children with whom he would fall madly in love, and I would shortly hold out to him the tantalizing promise of becoming the country's first Jewish Secretary of State, a promise I did not intend to keep.

+(Heller in Lodge, 1992: 42)

-The above-mentioned trespassing is achieved in two ways: on the one hand, admitting that Gold is a character in a book, not someone in the real world; on the other, underlining the fact that he has no autonomy whatsoever, being simply and completely at the disposal of a creator who is not sure what to do with him.
-Such 'gestures' are described as the 'breaking of the frame' or 'revealing the device' or 'metafiction'.
-By itself, the procedure is not new at all and similar examples of exposure of the fictionality of fiction can be easily found in Cervantes, Fielding, Sterne, Thackeray or Trollope.
-But not in the modernist ones because such a foregrounding of the author's existence, the very source of diegesis, is contrary to the modernist principle of impersonality and the mimesis of consciousness.
+The above-mentioned trespassing is achieved in two ways: on the one hand, admitting that Gold is a character in a book, not someone in the real world; on the other, underlining the fact that he has no autonomy whatsoever, being, simply and completely, at the disposal of a creator who is not sure what to do with him.
+About the same thing happens in Vonnegut's Slaughterhouse Five, an intrusion like "This was I. That was me.
+That was the author of this book" being a usual one.
+Such "gestures" are labelled as "breaking the frame" or "revealing the device" or, more simply, "metafiction".
+By itself, the procedure is not new at all and similar examples of exposure of the fictionality of fiction can be easily found in Cervantes, Fielding, Sterne, Thackeray or Trollope, but not in the modernist ones, because such a foregrounding of the author's existence, the very source of diegesis, is contrary to the modernist principle of impersonality and the mimesis of consciousness.
 Quite paradoxically, metafictional devices might appear as a way to continue the exploration and exploitation of the sources of realism, simultaneously to the admittance of their conventionality.

-The more the authors reveal themselves in such texts, the more they become a voice, function of their own fiction, a rhetorical construct; not privileged authority but object to interpretation.
+The more the authors reveal themselves in such texts, the more they become a voice, function of their own fiction, a rhetorical construct; not privileged authority, but object to interpretation.
+A possible conclusion is that postmodernist literature re-affirms diegesis; not harmoniously interweaved with mimesis (as in the classic realist text), not subordinate (as in the modernist one), but foregrounded, through contrast, by mimesis:

-A possible conclusion is that postmodernist literature re-affirms diegesis; not harmoniously interweaved with mimesis as in the classic realist text, not subordinate as in the modernist one, but foregrounded, in contrast, by mimesis: The stream of consciousness has turned into a stream of narration, which would be one way of summarizing the difference between the greatest modernist novelist, Joyce, and the greatest postmodernist, Beckett.
-When the Unnamable says to himself "You must go on.
+The stream of consciousness has turned into a stream of narration - which would be one way of summarizing the difference between the greatest modernist novelist, Joyce, and the greatest postmodernist, Beckett.
+When the Unnamable says to himself, 'You must go on.
 I can't go on.
-I'll go on", he means, on one level at least, that he must go on narrating (Lodge, 1992: 44).
+I'll go on', he means, on one level at least, that he must go on narrating.

+(Lodge, 1992: 44)